East Timor (province)

-East Timor (Timor Timur) was a de facto province of Indonesia that existed between 1976 and 1999 during the Indonesian occupation of East Timor.
+East Timor (Timor Timur) was a province of Indonesia between 1976 and 1999, during the Indonesian occupation of the country.
 Its territory corresponded to the previous Portuguese Timor and to the present-day independent country of Timor-Leste.

 From 1702 to 1975, East Timor was an overseas territory of Portugal, called "Portuguese Timor".
 In 1974, Portugal initiated a gradual decolonisation process of its remaining overseas territories, including Portuguese Timor.
 During the process, a civil conflict between the different Timorese parties erupted.
-In 1975, Indonesia invaded East Timor and in 1976, it formally annexed the territory, declaring it as its 27th province and renaming it "Timor Timur".
-The United Nations, however, did not recognise the annexation, continuing to consider Portugal as the legitimate administering power of East Timor.
-Following the end of Indonesian occupation in 1999, as well as a United Nations administered transition period, East Timor became formally independent of Portugal in 2002 and adopted the official name of Timor-Leste.
+Indonesia invaded East Timor in 1975 and formally annexed the territory in 1976, declaring it Indonesia's 27th province and renaming it "Timor Timur".
+The United Nations, however, declared this occupation illegal, continuing to consider Portugal as the legitimate administering power of East Timor.
+East Timor voted for independence in UN-sponsored referendum in August 1999.
+Following the end of Indonesian occupation in October 1999, as well as a United Nations administered transition period, East Timor became formally independent in May 2002 and adopted the official name of Timor-Leste.

-Background

-From 1702 to 1975, East Timor was an overseas territory of Portugal, lately being officially the Portuguese overseas province of Timor, usually referred as "Portuguese Timor".
-Following the "Carnation Revolution" of 1974, the new Government of Portugal initiated a gradual decolonization process of its overseas territories, including Portuguese Timor.
-During the process, a civil conflict between the several Timorese political parties erupted, with the left-wing Revolutionary Front for an Independent East Timor (Fretilin) prevailing and being able to control the capital Dili, obliging the Portuguese governor and his staff to move his seat to the Atauro Island.